-Partial Impairment (PI): A partial reduction in physical, functional, mental or psychological abilities.
-The WSCC determines PI using the most recent version of the American Medical Association Guide to the
+Partial Impairment (PI): A partial reduction in physical, functional,

 Evaluation of Permanent Impairment.

 The WSCC may consider a worker seriously and permanently disfigured as having a PI.

 An impairment which remains after the passage of a sufficient period of time to allow maximum medical recovery, which is when further medical or surgical interventions will have negligible impact on restoration of function.